thakuryash/thakuryash.github.io/README.md

-Hii - This is my persoanl porfolio.
+Hii - This is my personal porfolio.